Exquisite Electric Filth

 • set fuzz texture: disable the overdrive.
 Turn on the fuzz.
 Turn guitar volume fully up.
 Set fuzz volume to center for the moment.
 Determine maximum fuzz you want by setting the fuzz´s drive control appropriately

 • set the overdrive: disable the fuzz.
 Set the overdrive like in[2].
+Start with low gain.

 • arm the guitar´s volume: Roll back the guitar´s volume, until your fuzz starts to clean up.
 Match the fuzz´ "clean" loudness to your "full" effect-off loudness.
 This way your "fuzz clean" tone is approximately equally loud as your "fuzz off" basic maximum loudness.
 That´s your pivot point.
 By ramping up your guitar´s volume you increase fuzz, without ever touching the stompbox itself.
 This is why you need a well biased fuzz for that.